 Hear from the Experts

-LITTLE ROCK, Ark. – Baptist Health has set up sites at various locations throughout Arkansas to evaluate people who are concerned about possible exposure to
+LITTLE ROCK, Ark. – Baptist Health has updated its listing of screening sites in southwest Arkansas that evaluate people who are concerned about possible exposure